 Reconciliation and the Eucharist

-Preparing our Year 3 children to receive the Sacraments of Reconciliation and First Holy Communion is the joint responsibility of all members of staff, Father Anton (our Parish Priest), Brother David, the Year 3 teaching team and the RE Leader.
+Preparing our Year 4 children to receive the Sacraments of Reconciliation and First Holy Communion is the joint responsibility of all members of staff, Father Anton (our Parish Priest), Father David, the Year 4 teaching team and the RE Leader.

 We have very strong links with our parish community and this is vital to the successful running of our First Holy Communion programme.
 Photographs of the children are displayed in church so that members of the parish know who they are praying for.

 Although the children are prepared in Year 3, we build on the knowledge and understanding gained in the earlier years as well as the child's faith from home.

 The programme begins in the Spring Term when the children participate in an Enrolment Mass at the Oratory Church.
 This enables our children and their families to make a clear symbol of commitment and dedication to the programme.

 The children take part in RE lessons focusing on both sacraments and also preparation Masses leading up to receiving the sacraments of Reconciliation and the Eucharist.
 As well as RE lessons and preparation Masses, the children (along with a family member) attend a whole day Spiritual Retreat day.
 This retreat day forms part of the Oratory’s 'Journey of Faith' Programme which prepares the children and their family in receiving the Sacraments.